Drug profile of duloxetine hydrochloride

 Duloxetine hydrochloride is rapidly absorbed after oral administration, with a peak plasma concentration reached in about 6 hours.
 The absolute bioavailability of duloxetine is approximately 50% due to first-pass metabolism.
 It is extensively bound to plasma proteins (over 90%), primarily to albumin, and distributes into body tissues including the central nervous system.
 The volume of distribution of duloxetine is about 1640 liters.

-See also Duloxetine discount card
+See also Duloxetine dr caps

 Furthermore, duloxetine undergoes extensive hepatic metabolism and forms several metabolites, including 4-hydroxy duloxetine and 5-hydroxy duloxetine, which are pharmacologically active compounds.
 These metabolites are further conjugated before being excreted mainly in the urine.